papagorgio23/segmentation_api/README.md

 #### Predict_CSV

 Upload sample csv file `Data_Science_Technical_FEC_Filing_Sample.csv` and it will return the predicted contribution amount for each row.
+You can download the results as a csv file.

 ![API Request](https://github.com/papagorgio23/segmentation_api/blob/main/img/predict_csv_api_1.png)